averroes96/TCF-Watcher/README.md

 # Ready to use template bot to watch TCF calendar changes

+# Prerequisites:
+- A Gmail account (preferably a useless / disposable box)
+- A personal email box which will notify you when an email is received
+- Python 3.8
+- A lot of patience

 This is a small example of running your script with [Heroku](https://www.heroku.com/).
 You can run almost any python application with any dependencies.